jhustles/sql_alchemy_flask_hawaiian_weather_analysis/README.md

 ## Output

 * Below is a quick chart displaying the daily precipitation data from August 23, 2016 - August 23, 2017, in chronological order.
-The chart suggest that the islands have had increasing higher precipitation in 2017, compared to 2016.
+The data suggest that the islands have had increasing higher precipitation in 2017, compared to 2016, meaning there was higher probability for more rainfall.

 ![!precipitation_chart](./Images/precipitation_line.png)

-* Below is a quick chart displaying the daily precipitation data from August 23, 2016 - August 23, 2017, in chronological order.
-The chart suggest that the islands have had increasing higher precipitation in 2017, compared to 2016.
+* Here is a histogram of the most frequent temperatures in Hawaii from August 23, 2016 - August 23, 2017.
+The data suggests that Hawaii's average temperature is frequently around 75 degrees.
+This makes sense because the island is geographically closer to the equator compared to most countries and islands, and it is known as a year-round destination for vacation and tourism.

 ![!temperature_chart](./Images/temperature_histogram.png)